‘Corrode’ – derived from the Latin ‘corrodere’, meaning ‘to gnaw to pieces.’

 - Visual inspection

 The new monitoring system installed on the M275 Tipner interchange was the first use of Omniflex equipment on a reinforced concrete structure in the UK.
-Following the successful installation, the CP system was recommissioned on 7 December 2016 and is currently being monitored by CCSL, along with Burrfields Road Bridge in Portsmouth, also under the maintenance responsibility of the client Colas.
+Following the successful installation, the CP system was recommissioned in December 2016.